sachinsu/sachinsu.github.io/work_journal/software.md

 - [History of Data Architectures][Architecture][Data]

+    - Best practices for Data Ingestion
+        - Write down all of the most important connectors for your business, the skills and time your team has to offer, and your budget when deciding on the right ingestion tool.
+        - Document all of your data sources and how they are being ingested into your data warehouse, including any special setup.
+        - Always keep a database with your raw, untouched data.
+        - Run data syncs and models synchronously so there are no gaps in data.
+        - Create alerts at the data sources rather than downstream data models.

+    - Parameters to evaluate Data Ingestion tool
+        - Data connectors available (Shopify, Azure Blob, Facebook, NetSuite, etc.)
+        - Capabilities of your team (time to set-up, time to maintain, skillset, etc.)
+        - Budget (monthly costs to ingest expected volume of data)
+        - Support (Slack communities, dedicated support agents, etc.)

     -  It all started with need for business leaders to understand how business was doing. so process was to get data out of operational data systems , transform it into a central place (Data warehouse) and perform analytics on it.
     - This enabled business analysts to understand how was business was performing
     - However, this approach started to have challenges when,